Omara Atubo: Career

 He started practicing law in 1974 and continues to practice up to today.
 He worked as a Senior State Attorney from 1972 until 1976.
 Between 1977 and 1979, he was a Senior Lecturer in Law in Moshi, Tanzania.
 Between 1985 and 1987, he served as Secretary, Bank of Uganda.
 During the late 1980s Omara Atubo served as Minister of State for Foreign Affairs, from 1987 until 1991.
 He was first elected to parliament in 1987 and was continuously a Member of Parliament until 2011.
 He was appointed as Minister of Lands, Housing & Urban Development, serving in that capacity from May 2006 until he was dropped from the Cabinet in May 2011.

 Personal details

 Omara Atubo is married.
 He lists personal interest in human rights, democracy, education, golf, walking and jogging.
-The web site of the Uganda Parliament lists his political affiliation as Independent.
+The website of the Uganda Parliament lists his political affiliation as Independent.
 In the 2011 national elections, he lost the "Otuke County" seat in Parliament to Deusdedit Jacinto Ogwal of the Uganda People's Congress political party, who is he incumbent Member of Parliament for the constituency.